Foiz-Ashik/awkScript/README.md

 ## Step 1:

-My script will use wget to download a csv consisting of top companies sorted by Symbol,Name,Sector.
+My script(myScript.sh) will use wget to download a csv consisting of top companies sorted by Symbol,Name,Sector.

 ## Step 2: